Nevenall/sufficient-reason/System/Working Magick.md

   Mysticks traditionally parcel all of reality into nine *spheres* that they might focus their studies.
 Each sphere represents a Mage's understanding of some facet of reality and their ability to manipulate it.

   Corrispondence
-  ~ space, places, and their relations
+  ~ space, places, and relations between things
-  ~ the range of your spell is a facet
+  ~ the distance, real or metaphorical, between you the target of your spell is a corrispondence effect.

   Entropy
   ~ decay, chaos, and probability